 Inter-house swimming galas for boys and girls are held in the Lent term and a number of competitive inter-school galas take place mainly in the Summer term.

 Epsom College has a long history of excellence at Target Rifle Shooting, both small-bore and full-bore, and over the last 20 years has consistently been the premier rifle shooting school in the UK.
 The College Rifle team has won the National Championships - the Ashburton Shield - 14 times in the past 26 years and 15 times overall.
 The College holds the record for the highest number of Ashburton wins by a single school.

 Benefiting from first class coaching and an on-site target rifle range, recent years have also seen the College team win the Sawyer Cup, the London & Middlesex Rifle Meeting and the Clayton Challenge Trophy.

 Tennis is played throughout the year but especially in the Summer Term.
 The College has an excellent record in the sport.
-The coaching is supplied by teaching staff, including several who have competed at a high level.

 The boys and girls participate in House matches as well as a strong circuit of school matches each Saturday afternoon.
 We regularly field nine girls' sides and twelve boys' teams.